LEDfan/keywi/README.md

 This password is asked to the user the first time Keywi is used for encrypting the information.
 Every time you start Firefox it's asked to decrypt the information.

+Keywi requires Firefox 51 or later.

 ### First time
+ 1. Install the KeepassHTTP plugin in Keepass.
+See: https://github.com/pfn/keepasshttp
- 1. make sure the correct Keepass database is open
+ 2. make sure the correct Keepass database is open
- 2. install the addon
+ 3. install the addon
- 3. you'll be asked to enter a password for secure storage.
+ 4. you'll be asked to enter a password for secure storage.
 You should **not** use the same password as used in Keepass.
 Make sure it's a secure and strong password.

 ![Setup Secure Storage](.github/screenshots/setup-secure-storage.png)
- 4. keepass will ask to confirm the association
+ 5. keepass will ask to confirm the association
 ![Associate With Keepass](.github/screenshots/associate.png)

 ### When Firefox starts